-According to the Mortgage Bankers Association’s latest report, for the week ended September 6, loan applications dropped 13.5 percent on a seasonally adjusted basis from one week earlier — the 15th decline in only 18 weeks.
-The figure includes both refinancing and home purchase demand, and covers more than 75 percent of all domestic retail residential mortgage applications… (Read more.)
+According to the Mortgage Bankers Association’s latest report for the week ending April 5, loan application volume gained 4.5 percent on a seasonally adjusted basis from one week earlier.
+This comes after a 4.0 percent decline.
+These figures include both refinancing and home purchase demand, and covers over 75 percent of all domestic retail residential mortgage applications… (Read more.)

 3) Will Credit-Card Debt Sink Your Retirement?
 Despite the lingering effects of the worst financial crisis since the Great Depression, consumers are ramping up their borrowing.
 While much of the recent increase is due to auto and student loans, credit cards are providing an extra pain for those in their golden years.